molgenis/molgenis-emx2/docs/molgenis/use_usingapis.md

 The EMX2 APIs can be used to various environments to retrieve, add, manipulate or replace data.

+## Python

+Data management of a Molgenis EMX2 server can be performed through the use of the Python client.
+This client can be installed from the [PyPI repository](https://pypi.org/project/molgenis-emx2-pyclient/) and can be applied in a number of operations, such as
+- retrieving data from a table
+- uploading data to a table

 ## R

 R is a free software environment for statistical computing and graphics.